Is Lightwave compatible with Alexa?

 Can I control Lightwave using both IFTTT and Alexa?

 As an entry-level smart home system, Lightwave does the basics with precision.
-However, for more complex control options, we can use IFTTT with Lightwave.
+For more complex control options, we can use IFTTT with Lightwave.
 We can then use Alexa to control IFTTT, which in turn controls Lightwave!

-If that sound complex, don’t worry as IFTTT takes care of the heavy lifting, allowing you to painlessly programme your system to react to your requirements and lifestyle.
+If that sounds complex, don’t worry as IFTTT takes care of the heavy lifting, allowing you to painlessly programme your system to react to your requirements and lifestyle.